 Diagnosis is commonly through physical examination by a Rehab or Orthopedic Vet (some generalist Vets may not be familiar with this condition), or a Canine Rehabilitation Professional.

 Scans, such as ultrasound or MRI, may be useful in more severe cases to determine the extent of muscle damage.
 X-rays may also rule out other hip, knee, and low back conditions, although these conditions can co-exist.

 Muscle strains can take anywhere from 2 weeks to several months to heal.
-This will depend on the amount of muscle / tendon fibres that are damaged.
-Controlled progression and patience is really important when returning your dog to pre-injury activity levels.
+This will depend on the amount of muscle/tendon fibers that are damaged.
+Controlled progression and patience are really important when returning your dog to pre-injury activity levels.

 Treatment of Iliopsoas Strain in Dogs